Adaptive Leadership: A Conversation With Tracy Choka

 We have supported the use of digital health records, extensions of digital sales platforms and the expansion of underwriting methods that reduce or eliminate the need for face-to-face interactions.
 We've been building out our Magnum Automated Underwriting suite of solutions to make this easier for all insurers—those just looking to begin automation to those working on improving product design or continuously optimizing processes.
 Recently, we announced our partnership with Diameter Health.
 Through this exclusive partnership, Swiss Re breaks through one of the most difficult challenges our clients have identified: The need to be able to use electronic clinical health data that now comes in the forms of more than a million different codes and sometimes hundreds of different ways to express one specific health issue.

 CL: With the rise of data science, what advice can you give to actuaries in early stage of their career?

 TC: Actuaries have always been trained to predict outcomes by using one form of data or another, whether through probability, statistics, calculus or life contingencies.
 Now, advances in technology and data science are stretching our capabilities to a new level.
 My advice is simple: Continue learning new ways to extract knowledge from data to bring forward valuable risk insights as our industry evolves and transforms.
-The sustainability of our product offerings to reduce the protection gap depends upon both actuarial and data science.
+The sustainability of our product offerings to reduce the protection gap depends upon both actuarial and data sciences.

 Statements of fact and opinions expressed herein are those of the individual authors and are not necessarily those of the Society of Actuaries, the editors, or the respective authors’ employers.